 Dr. Beghetto is an internationally recognized expert on creative thought and action in educational settings.
-He serves as Professor and Graduate Program Coordinator for the Cognition, Instruction, Learning, & Technology Program in the Neag School of Education at the University of Connecticut.
-Starting in fall 2017, he will also be serving as the Director of UCONN's Innovation House.
+He serves as Professor of Educational Psychology, Director of UCONN's Innovation House (Link) and Graduate Program Coordinator for the Cognition, Instruction, Learning, & Technology Program in the Neag School of Education at the University of Connecticut.

 Dr. Beghetto is the Editor-in-Chief for the Journal of Creative Behavior and series editor for Creative Theory and Action in Education (Springer Books).